How will this proposal impact recreation on public lands? Will any roads or trails be closed?

 What are the next steps for this proposal?

-The GPLI plans to collect feedback on this proposal from community members, local organizations, land management agencies, and state legislators throughout the summer of 2017.
-They will discuss any proposed revisions to the proposal in the fall.
+Starting summer of 2017, the GPLI began collecting feedback on this proposal from community members, local organizations, land management agencies, and state legislators.
+Currently, the initial proposal is being revised to reflect the information learned and feedback received from the past year's community input.
 Eventually, the GPLI hopes to pass legislation, reflective of this proposal and the community’s wishes.